moscuet/Everyday_JS_Learning/Readme.md

 all variable declaration are being hoisted so a memory space is being created for it. only variable declare with var are being attached to global /window object and initialized with value 'undefined' during hoisting. so unlike let nd const, it can be accessed even before declaration but with default assigned value 'undefined'.
 Note:
-1. scope: The concept of scope defines the limits where the variable is accessible. new value can be assign to it but can't be declarr
+1. scope: The concept of scope defines the limits where the variable is accessible. new value can be assign to it but can't be redeclare.